microsoft/FluidFramework/tools/build-tools/README.md

 There are several also ways to use the local version of `@fluidframework/build-tools` from within the repo.
 Just build it (as in "Setup") then do one of:
-* Use (npm link)[https://docs.npmjs.com/cli/v8/commands/npm-link] with this package to override the version of it used in the root package (which is the `client` lerna package, but often used to build other as well).
+* Use [npm link](https://docs.npmjs.com/cli/v8/commands/npm-link) with this package to override the version of it used in the root package (which is the `client` lerna package, but often used to build other as well).
 This will make scripts like `build:fast` use the linked version.
-* Use `--symlink:full`: Use some mechanism to run a working version of fluid-build with `--symlink:full`.
-This will setup the repo to use its included build tools for subsequent runs just like (npm link)[https://docs.npmjs.com/cli/v8/commands/npm-link], but also links everything else together.
 * use `node bin/tool-name` in this directory or `node tools/build-tools/bin/fluid-build tool-name` from the root.

 You can also use `npx --package "@fluidframework/build-tools" tool-name`, but exactly how versioning on this works and how it can be specified depends on the npm version and isn't super clear.

+Using `fluid-build`'s `--symlink:full` does **NOT** symlink the version of build tools in the repo into the root package: the root package will still use the published build-tools package.

 <!-- this list of arguments is duplicated in `src/common/commonOptions.ts` and they should be updated together -->